vgstation-coders/vgstation13/codebase_structure.md

 ##### sound

-**Type:** Ressources.
+**Type:** Resources.
 Contains all sound files used by the game, such as ambiant music, sound effects.
 Does *not* contain streamed/jukebox music, which is hosted seperately and is streamed synchronously to all players.

 ##### SQL